 No. Generally speaking, a transfer of title between spouses, a sale to a government entity, a transfer of title in connection with foreclosure, and other exemptions described in the Declaration of Covenant are exempt from payment of the fee.
 (The foregoing is a general description.
-Please refer to the covenant that imposes the fee, particularly the exemptions under section 6.)
+Please refer to the specific covenant that imposes the fee, generalyl in section 6 of the covenant.)